Houston’s Hermann Park ~ So Many Attractions!

 Beds of magnificent labeled roses entice one to admire the many colors and sniff the fragrance and perhaps try one or more of these beauties in a home garden.

 There is a fragrance garden where herbs and other fragrant plants are grown.

 A garden for the blind not only encourages the use of other senses like touch and smell but identifies each plant in braille.

 There is also a Chinese pagoda on one stretch of lawn in the Garden Center.

-From my earliest days when I was a newly minted young registered nurse in the operating room living in the nurse’s dorm near Hermann Park to these many decades later, this beautiful and family friendly city park still invites visits for those of us living here as well as travelers to our fair city.
+From my earliest days when I was a newly minted young registered nurse working in the operating room and living in the nurse’s dorm near Hermann Park to these many decades later, this beautiful and family friendly city park still invites visits for those of us living here as well as travelers to our fair city.